Financial supports, training and guidance to help your business mitigate the impact of COVID-19 and work safely.

-- Enterprise Support Grant: The Enterprise Support Grant for businesses impacted by COVID-19 is available for eligible self-employed people who close their COVID-19 Pandemic Unemployment Payment on or after 18 May 2020.
-This will provide business owners with a once-off grant of up to €1,000 to restart their business which was closed due to the COVID-19 pandemic.
+- Enterprise Support Grant: The Enterprise Support Grant for businesses impacted by COVID-19 is available for eligible self-employed people who close their COVID-19 Pandemic Unemployment Payment.
+This will provide business owners with a grant of up to €1,000 to restart their business which was closed due to the COVID-19 pandemic.

 - LEAN for Micro: LEAN for Micro is available to Local Enterprise Office clients to help build resilience within small companies.
 Businesses can avail of consultancy support with a LEAN Expert or help to implement new remote working and physical distancing guidelines.
 Contact your Local Enterprise Office for further details.